crittermike/personal-blog/src/pages/ramblings/drupal-on-cloud9.md

 ### Workspaces

-C9 gives you ""workspaces"", each of which is a complete Ubuntu-based environment (i.e., a Docker container behind the scenes).
+C9 gives you "workspaces", each of which is a complete Ubuntu-based environment (i.e., a Docker container behind the scenes).
 This means that you can install stuff, use `sudo`, change config, etc. You can create and delete workspaces as you please.

 You can really go to town on these things in pretty much any way that is useful.

 ### Workspace cloning

 C9 also lets you clone workspaces to create new ones.
 Cloning is super fast - usually around 30 seconds for me from start to finish.
-This means I can do things like having a stock ""Drupal"" workspace that has all the tools and config that I like to have for Drupal projects, which I just clone when setting up a new Drupal site.
+This means I can do things like having a stock "Drupal" workspace that has all the tools and config that I like to have for Drupal projects, which I just clone when setting up a new Drupal site.
 There are other cool possibilities here too, which I'll get to shortly.

 Sure, theoretically Vagrant and friends let you do this already for local environments, but the speed and ease that C9 brings to this process is unmatched compared to anything I've seen.

 ### Out of the box debugging (for Node.js, PHP, Go, and C++)

 Interactive debugging is already there, waiting for you.
-In PHP for example, you just click the little ""bug"" icon before running your app, and then set a breakpoint wherever you want.
+In PHP for example, you just click the little "bug" icon before running your app, and then set a breakpoint wherever you want.
 No messing with xdebug config or path mappings or exposing ports, none of that.
 Just click and you're done.

 This is especially nice for me on the Node.js side, since I've never learned how to set up a Node debugger and don't particularly want to.

 ### Custom runners

-Cloud9 environments come with some pre-configured ""runners"", which are basically commands that you can run by clicking a button, and have their output stuck into their own tabs.
-For example, starting the app typically means starting the ""Apache"" runner to get the server running, which will throw Apache logs into the output of that tab.
+Cloud9 environments come with some pre-configured "runners", which are basically commands that you can run by clicking a button, and have their output stuck into their own tabs.
+For example, starting the app typically means starting the "Apache" runner to get the server running, which will throw Apache logs into the output of that tab.

 That's all fine, but it gets more interesting when you create custom runners.
 You can drop in a name and command and some configuration such as the current directory, and then you have a nice little command runner waiting to be clicked.
-I like this for things like ""grunt watch"" which watches for Sass updates, but it's even more useful for commands with hard to remember names, so that you can kind of abstract that away.
+I like this for things like "grunt watch" which watches for Sass updates, but it's even more useful for commands with hard to remember names, so that you can kind of abstract that away.
 It's like shell aliases on steroids, in a way.

 ### Performance